Workable/orka/docs/configuration.md

 Orka uses [diamorphosis](https://www.npmjs.com/package/diamorphosis) to load configuration from files and environment variables.

-An example of a config/config.js file is the below:
+An example of how configuration is actually loaded:

 ### config/config.js